adamhadani/logtools/PYTHON3-ADDITIONS.md

     and 'Containers'  keys.... which is obviously not a terrific idea!!
   + structurally, all methods dependent on the DB schema should be moved to file ̀ext_db.py`.

+## Database

+   The ̀`logjoin` and `logdb` programs and the corresponding modules make use of a database.
+Since the interface is done through SQLAlchemy, selection of the database interface is done in the ̀`connect_string` specified either by means of the INI configuration file or command line argument (or class constructor).

+   The interface (and therefore the programs) is (are) (apparently)  mostly independent of the database.
+However:
+   1. we found that SQLite was not able to use `enum` type data, which was OK for Mysql.
+   1. We provide ̀class `SQLite_Data_Standardize` (and base class DB_Data_Standardize ) in `db_ext.py` to adjust
+      for not supported data types. **If more numerous interfaces need data adaptation, the selection mechanism will need to be generalized in class  `NestedTreeDbOperator` CTOR.**

+   Exemples are included in Github Actions CI tests, in ̀̀ `.github/workflows/`.

 ## Non functional changes

 1. removed most of the `eval` function calls by function `utils.getObj`,